urish/nn-function-generator/README.md

 ## Setup

 1. Download `typescript-all-functions.json.gz` and put it inside the `data` directory
-2. Run `yarn prepare` to prepare the dataset for training
+2. Run `yarn dataset` to prepare the dataset for training
 3. Run `cd model && python train.py` to train the model

 ## Running the playground